Matrixek/Password-checker/README.md

-## My  third project page Password-checker
+## My  project page Password-checker
 ---

 Welcome to my project page Password-checker one of the first pages when I starts coding